How Broiler Chickens Are Farmed and Killed

 Chickens recognise each other’s faces – Chickens recognise a large number of other chickens, not only from within their group but outsiders, too.3Bradshaw RH.
 1991.
 Discrimination of group members by laying hens Gallus domesticus.
 Behav Process.143–151.
 4Bradshaw RH.
 1992 Conspecific discrimination and social preference in the laying hen.
 Appl Anim Behav Sci.33:69–75.5D’Eath RB, Stone RJ.1999.Chickens use visual cues in social discrimination: an experiment with coloured lighting.
 Appl Anim Behav Sci.
 62:233–242.
 Research has shown that they can do this even when they are shown colour slides of chickens in their flock!6Bradshaw RH, Dawkins MS. Slides of conspecifics as representatives of real animals in laying hens (Gallus domesticus) Behav Process.
 1993;28:165–172.

-Chickens are the closest living ancestors to Tyrannosaurus rex – You might not associate the humble chicken with the most feared and famous of all of the dinosaurs, but based on molecular research scientists have discovered that chickens are closest living relative to the T-rex.7Schweitzer, MH, Asara JM, Freimark LM, Phillips M, Cantley L. 2007.Protein Sequences from Mastodon and Tyrannosaurus Rex Revealed by Mass Spectrometry.
+Chickens are the closest living ancestors to Tyrannosaurus rex – You might not associate the humble chicken with the most feared and famous of all of the dinosaurs, but based on molecular research scientists have discovered that chickens are the closest living relative to the T-rex.7Schweitzer, MH, Asara JM, Freimark LM, Phillips M, Cantley L. 2007.Protein Sequences from Mastodon and Tyrannosaurus Rex Revealed by Mass Spectrometry.
 Science.
 Issue 5822, pp. 280-28.

 Chicks talk to their mums before they have even hatched – From embryonic stage, chicks make calls to let their mum know if they’re distressed from being cold or when they’re happy.
 Chick brothers and sisters communicate with each other whilst still in their eggs to synchronize hatching.8Rogers LJ.
 1995.
 The Development of Brain and Behaviour in the Chicken CAB International 51-2.